SkiesPlusPlus/SkiddedClients/README.md

 #### how i found if its skidded?!?!!
 - i go through the source code since most of the dev (in above clients) dont know how to deobf or they use superblaurbee27s obf
-- *IF I FOUND ANYTHING THAT SEEMS UNIQUE I WILL NOT ADD IT SINCE I CAN GET A IDEA IF HE IS A SKID OR NOT*
+- IF I FOUND ANYTHING THAT SEEMS UNIQUE I WILL NOT ADD IT SINCE I CAN GET A IDEA IF ITS IS A SKID OR NOT